How to file a Request for Reconsideration (RfR)

 Step-by-step instructions

-- If you are considering submitting an RfR, ask yourself, “Could I have sold my property on January 1, 2016 for the assessed value stated on my Notice?”
+- If you are considering submitting a Request for Reconsideration, ask yourself, “Could I have sold my property on January 1, 2016 for the assessed value stated on my Notice?”

 - If the answer is yes, no further action is required.
 File your notice for future reference.

-- We will send you a confirmation saying we have received your RfR.
+- We will send you a confirmation saying we have received your Request for Reconsideration.
 Once our review is complete, we will notify you of the result in writing usually within 180 days – up to 60 additional days if we need more time.

 - If we find that we should make an adjustment, we will apply any changes to your property valuation and send you a new Property Assessment Notice or Property Assessment Change Notice.